Skip to main content

 As one of the patients in my group said, “this is what we paid for, to become neutropenic.”
 I agree.
 This is when the MS-infected immune system becomes depleted, and we get to grow back a brand new one.

 Anyway, I’ve been getting a daily shot of the stem cell mobilization medication, filgrastim, and I’m generally just waiting things out in isolation at this point.
-My sister, Ruth, is here to assist.
+My mother is gone and my sister, Ruth is now here to assist.
 Equipped with her surgical face mask, she went to Walmart today to do some grocery shopping.
 She also bought me a Wahl hair trimmer (total body grooming kit).

 Goodbye body hair.
 It’s been falling out for a couple days, so time to get proactive.
 Most of the other patients are already bald.